btroncone/learn-rxjs/operators/filtering/debounce.md

 # debounce
 ####signature: `debounce(durationSelector: function): Observable`

-### Description
+## Throw away all emitted values that take less then the specified time, based on selector function, between output.

-###### TL;DR: Throw away all emitted values that take less then the specified time, based on selector function, between output
+---

-The **debounce** operator emits the last value from the source when the returned inner observable emits.
+:bulb:  Though not as widely used as [debounceTime](debouncetime.md), **debounce** is important when the debounce rate is variable!

-Though not as widely used as [debounceTime](debouncetime.md), **debounce** is important when the debounce rate is variable.
+---

 ### Examples